-Making the Law DVD satisfies the requirements of VCE Legal Studies in Unit 3: Making and Changing the Law.
+Making the Law DVD satisfies the requirements of VCE Legal Studies in Unit 4: The People and the Law.
 It explores how laws are made by our elected representatives in the Parliament of Victoria.

 This DVD explores the legislative process.
 It follows a junior reporter as he tracks a bill from its inception through Cabinet and both houses of Parliament to signing by the Governor to become law, or an Act of Parliament.

 Each person we meet on the journey explains how their input contributes directly to the legislative process: the Premier, Leader of the Opposition, a Minister (the Attorney General in this instance) and the Presiding Officers and Clerks of the Legislative Assembly and the Legislative Council.
 A retired Supreme Court judge describes the role of the Victorian Law Reform Commission and comments on the drafting process, and a senior lecturer in politics at Monash University offers extra insight to contextualise the process along the way.